lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 Step 3.
 Use the Lightly docker to perform a sampling on the scores.
 ---------------
 Run the docker and use the generated embedding file from the last step.
-Then parform an active learning sampling using the `CORAL` sampler.
+Then perform an active learning sampling using the `CORAL` sampler.
 E.g. use the following bash script.